ashbb/ruby_learning_participants/README.txt

 Change log:
 11th Jan: Supported the new spec of Mechanize 0.9.0. <br>
 2009 <br>
-16th Oct: Added 'nostroke' for Shoes-0.r1057 <br>
+16th Oct: Added 'nostroke' for Shoes-0.r1057
-13th Oct: Released new ruby_launcher.rb and shows_countries_new.rb <br>
+13th Oct: Released new ruby_launcher.rb and shows_countries_new.rb
-          This new version needs no local data files (i.e. forpc101-7c.html) <br>
-          It will directly access to the web site (http://rubylearning.org/class/login/index.php) <br>
+          This new version needs no local data files (i.e. forpc101-7c.html) It will directly access to the web site (http://rubylearning.org/class/login/index.php)

 To do list:
 - If the following Shoes feature works well, use it instead of the way launching from ruby.